-- If you press the answer button on the Bluetooth device, the Bluetooth headset is used by default.
+- After tapping the answer button on a Bluetooth device, the default audio route is the Bluetooth device.

-You can change the audio route setting in Settings > General > Accessibility > Call Audio Routing.
-When you select the Bluetooth Headset option, all incoming calls will be answered through the headset even if you press the answer button on the iPhone.
+Before answering a phone call, change the audio route setting in Settings: swipe down to reveal the search field, search Call Audio Routing, and change the audio route to Bluetooth Headset.
+All incoming calls will be answered through the Bluetooth device even if you press the answer button on the iPhone.

 During a phone call, you can switch between the Bluetooth Headset, Handset, or Speaker options in the call interface.

-A: This is because the default route for the phone and VoIP calls is not the Bluetooth headset.
-Before making a VoIP call, you need to switch to the Bluetooth Headset mode in the Control Center (swipe up from the bottom of the screen).
+- Before making a VoIP call, you need to switch to the Bluetooth Headset mode in the Control Center.
+Apps can call the iOS native API